 Here’s my story and work history

 Here’s a quick overview of who I am, how I ended up working around the world for Sony and my passion for all things digital and technology.
-Ultimately this story is about how I ended up as a Digital Consultant.
+Ultimately this story is about how I ended up as a Product Manager.
 If you like what you read, feel free to contact me and see how I can help.

 I am a guy from the UK, who grew up abroad and whose initial passion took him touring around the UK and Europe playing music.
 When that period of life came to an end, I created a website and wrote freelance articles for music and tech websites, building up my portfolio over a couple of years – really using the web and journalism skills I learnt at university, as well as what I was learning online.

 As a challenge and a new experience I took myself to China to work in Shanghai, I soon became an Editor and worked on a short-term contract, building a website again and this time creating a social media and content strategy for a startup.
 The business focus was on music in China, so I also got to interview international artists as they came through Shanghai on tour.

 Through a combination of my writing and editorial skills, tech knowledge and ability to travel and work with other cultures, I was selected by Sony Mobile when I applied for a role in their Developer Relations department.
 The only thing was, the role was in Sweden.
 So, I went to Sweden for 6 months as a consultant and ran a project to develop and launch a B2B web portal on sonymobile.com – it launched on time.
 I then worked on marketing the service and over the next 2 years B2B sales increased by 2000% and my cross-functional team won the Sony Presidents Award for best sales growth.

 After that, I was taken on full-time at Sony and my manager and team were based in Sweden, US and Japan.
 I was the only one in the UK.
 This posed a few challenges and I ended up travelling twice a month over a 5 year period to all parts of the world.